Qantas passengers stuck on Ohakea air base tarmac after flight diverted from Wellington Airport

-A Qantas flight from Melbourne to Wellington has been diverted and landed at Ohakea Air Force Base this afternoon, with passengers reportedly stuck on board on the tarmac.
+A Qantas flight from Melbourne to Wellington has been diverted and landed at RNZAF's Base Ohakea this afternoon, with passengers reportedly stuck on board on the tarmac.

 Qantas flight QF171, a Boeing 737, was diverted to the Ohakea RNZAF air base, 140km north of their Wellington destination.